dacharyc/tealixir-website/content/_index.md

 *No more typing.
 No more guessing.
 Just point, shoot, and track.*
 {{< /smart-feature >}}

-{{< smart-feature icon="🧠" title="Intelligent Tea Matching" highlight="We understand tea relationships." >}}
+{{< smart-feature icon="🧠" title="Smart Tea Matching" highlight="We understand tea relationships." >}}
-TeaLixir knows that "Ceylon" means Sri Lanka, recognizes estate names, and can match teas to existing brands in your collection.
-Our parser gets smarter with every tea you add.
+TeaLixir knows that "Ceylon" means Sri Lanka, recognizes estate names, and matches teas to existing brands in your collection.
 {{< /smart-feature >}}

 {{< smart-feature icon="☁️" title="Seamless iCloud Sync" highlight="Your tea collection, everywhere." >}}
 All your data syncs automatically across your iPhone, iPad, and other devices.
 Start tracking on your phone, review on your tablet – it just works.
 {{< /smart-feature >}}

-{{< smart-feature icon="📊" title="Personal Tea Intelligence" highlight="Discover your taste patterns." >}}
+{{< smart-feature icon="📊" title="Your Tea Profile" highlight="Discover your taste patterns." >}}
 - See your favorite tea types and origins
 - Track which teas you'd buy again (and which to avoid)
-- Get personalized suggestions for new regions to explore
+- Get suggestions for new regions and flavor notes to explore
-- Monitor your caffeine preferences over time
+- Filter preferences by hot vs. iced preparation
 {{< /smart-feature >}}

-{{< smart-feature icon="🛒" title="Smart Purchase Tracking" highlight="Never forget a great tea again." >}}
+{{< smart-feature icon="🛒" title="Purchase Tracking" highlight="Never forget a great tea again." >}}
 - Swipe to mark teas as purchased
 - Track purchase history and frequency
 - Sort by recent purchases to reorder favorites
-- See which teas you actually drink vs. collect
+- Share your favorite teas with friends
 {{< /smart-feature >}}

 {{< /smart-features-section >}}